5.3.6 On-going Payments in Respect of Adoption Support and Special Guardianship Support

 See procedures for

-Residence Order Allowance - See Residence Order Allowances Procedure
+Residence Order Allowance - See Child Arrangements Order Allowances Procedure.

 The model of financial assessment is based on the "Standardised Means Test Model For Adoption And Special Guardianship Financial Support" (Des 2005).
 The model uses details of income and outgoings to calculate the weekly level of allowance that will be paid.